-Tim Wunderlich joined the Big Green track staff in the fall of 2014 and began working with individuals in multis and jumps events.
+Tim Wunderlich joined the Big Green track staff in the fall of 2014 and began working with Dartmouth's jumpers and multi-events.

-Under Wunderlich's coaching, Whitehorn would go on to compete in the 2016 Olympic Trials in Eugene, Oregon, where she would smash her own Dartmouth record and finish fifth, just missing out on a shot at going to Rio.
+Under Wunderlich's coaching, Whitehorn would go on to compete in the 2016 Olympic Trials in Eugene, Oregon, where she would smash her own Dartmouth record and finish fifth (1.89m), just missing out on a shot at going to Rio.

-As a member of the Big Green, Wunderlich was also a 2008 Academic All-Ivy League selection and was three-time second team all-conference student-athlete between javelin and the decathlon.
+As a member of the Big Green, Wunderlich was a three-time NCAA Regional qualifier in the javelin, a two-time USTFCCCA DI All-Academic Team selection, and was a three-time second team all-conference student-athlete between javelin and the decathlon.